Frequently Asked Questions

 Why are my citations and h-index lower than those of Google Scholar?

 Google Scholar counts the citations from various types of documents, including web resources.
 We only count the citations from peer-reviewed articles (plus some book chapters).
 On the other hand, Google Scholar has a relaxed mechanism for matching publications by author names.
-As a result, the number of publications of each other is usually overestimated in Google Scholar and underestimated in our system because of a strict matching mechanism (e.g., ORCID, name and institution/department, name and co-authors, etc.).
+As a result, the number of publications for each other is usually overestimated on Google Scholar and underestimated in our system due to a strict matching mechanism (e.g., ORCID, name and institution/department, name and co-authors, etc.).

 Not all my publications are in my profile.
 Can I add them manually?